hibou107/blog/content/posts/comparator-library.md

 case object TypeDiff extends ComparatorDiff
 ```

-Since we have to specify the `path`, we should have a method that add new path into the child path
+Since we have to specify the `path`, we should have a method that adds new path into the child path

 ```scala
 def compareWithPath(path: String, left: A, right: A)(implicit err: AcceptanceError): List[Diff] = {